 GPS Recreational Activities

 The GPS Recreational Activities (Geocaching) toolbox is a ‘work in progress’ and represents information available to date on this subject.
-Toolboxes are comprehensively reviewed and updated approximately every three years, with intermittent small updates and additions in the interim.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
-Date of last update: 09/18/2018.
+Contact us to suggest new materials for inclusion.

 Geocaching is the practice of designating a geocache site, determining the GPS location, and then advertising the location for others to find.
 The ’cache’ can be either a container or maker placed on site- or a virtual ’cache’ found by traveling to a specific point identified by the GPS coordinates.